-On the other hand, 1800 numbers are free to call (Toll free numbers) which removes any financial barrier to customer interaction.
-The call rates are paid solely by the Account holder and is particularly suitable for big corporations, government organizations that are not on a budget.
+On the other hand, 1800 numbers are free to call (Toll-free numbers), which removes any financial barrier to customer interaction.
+The call rates are paid solely by the Account holder and are particularly suitable for big corporations, government organizations that are not on a budget.

 To help you decide which number that is suitable for you, VoIPLine Telecoms have an unlimited pool of 1300 and 1800 numbers on different call plans and at competitive rates which can increase your business reach.

-The Cloud Hosted PBX, presented on a web friendly graphic user interface empowers you to chose whether you want to connect your 1300 or 1800 number to a SIP Trunk, PSTN line or IVR by simply dragging and clicking your mouse.
+The Cloud Hosted PBX presented on a web-friendly graphic user interface empowers you to choose whether you want to connect your 1300 or 1800 number to a SIP Trunk, PSTN line or IVR by merely dragging and clicking your mouse.

 For more information about our competitive call plans, please follow the link below or contact our support team at 1300 (VOIPLINE) 864754